 There are eight pangolin species in the world, four species can be found in Asia and the other four in Africa.
-The pangolin is a unique animal which has evolved an armoured cover of keratin scales as a defensive mechanism against predators.
+The pangolin is a unique animal which has evolved an armoured cover of keratin scales as a defense mechanism against predators.
 This is the only example of this defence in a mammalian species.

-Viet Nam is home to two species of pangolin, the Sunda pangolin (Manid javanica) and the Chinese pangolin (Manis pentadactyla).
-The Sunda pangolin inhabits in the South of Viet Nam while the Chinese pangolin in the North.
+Viet Nam is home to two species of pangolin, the Sunda pangolin (Manis javanica) and the Chinese pangolin (Manis pentadactyla).
+The Sunda pangolin inhabits in the South of Viet Nam while the Chinese pangolin inhabits in the North.
 Both species are generally found in forested areas and are secretive in nature making it difficult to study population trends.